Modeling dissipation in quantum active matter: Introduction

-Generators of the CPTP map can be cast in the form of Nakajima-Zwanzig master equations \cite{Nakajima1958,Zwanzig1960,teVrugtW2020}, which can be rigorously derived by eliminating the variables of an external environment from the equations of motion of the system's degrees of freedom and are generally nonlinear and inhomogeneous differential equations for density operators.
+Generators of the CPTP map can be cast in the form of Nakajima-Zwanzig master equations \cite{Nakajima1958,Zwanzig1960,teVrugtW2020}, which can be rigorously derived from a Hamiltonian description of coupled system and external environment by eliminating the environment's variables from the equations of motion of the system's variables \cite{breuer2002theory}.
+They are generally inhomogeneous differential equations for the system's density operator that are nonlocal in time.
 Their specific form depends on the initial state of the reservoir, on the initial correlations between system and reservoir, and on the system-reservoir interactions.
-These equations are tractable in few limits.
-One prominent case is found when the Born-Markov approximation holds, for which the master equation becomes a homogeneous differential equation that is local in time.
-Different types of time-local master equation have been discussed and used.
-Some master equations are designed to satisfy the CPTP requirement \cite{Lindblad:1976, Carmichael:1993, Nathan/Rudner:2020}.
-For instance, secular \cite{Barnet/Knight:1986, breuer2002theory, stefanini2025lindblad} and rotating-wave \cite{Ford/Oconnell:1997, stefanini2025lindblad} approximations are well suited for the description of quantum optical systems.
-Other approaches are designed to be thermodynamically consistent, making them more natural from the perspective of statistical mechanics \cite{Soret/etal:2022, Wang/etal:2023b, Hewgill/etal:2021}.
-These reproduce the classical Fokker-Planck equation in the classical limit \cite{Caldeira/Legget:1983, Hu/etal:1992}.
+These equations are tractable in few limits \cite{Hu/etal:1992} and are usually simplified by means of plausible approximations \cite{Hartmann:2020}.
+One prominent approximation is the Born-Markov one, for which the master equation becomes a homogeneous differential equation that is local in time \cite{breuer2002theory, Rivas/Huelga:2012,Hartmann:2020} (see also \cite{deVega/Alonso:2017}).
+Different forms of time-local master equation have been discussed and used in the literature.
+Some satisfy the CPTP requirement \cite{Lindblad:1976, Carmichael:1993, Nathan/Rudner:2020}.
+For instance, Born-Markov master equations derived using the secular approximation \cite{Barnet/Knight:1986, breuer2002theory, stefanini2025lindblad} and the rotating-wave approximation \cite{Ford/Oconnell:1997, stefanini2025lindblad} are well suited for the description of quantum optical systems.
+Other approaches are designed to be thermodynamically consistent, making them more natural from the perspective of statistical mechanics \cite{Agarwal:1971,Soret/etal:2022, Wang/etal:2023b, Hewgill/etal:2021}.
+For an overview of time-local master equations and an accuracy assessment see \cite{Hartmann:2020}.
 This distinction is not merely theoretical.
-Different master equations best describe different experimental scenarios \cite{Rivas/Huelga:2012, deVega/Alonso:2017}.
-Understanding how quantum active dynamics can emerge for different dissipators, describing dissipation and dephasing, can be crucial for experiments aiming at observing quantum active dynamics.
+Different master equations can best describe different regimes and experimental scenarios \cite{Myatt:2000, Rivas/Huelga:2012}.
+Understanding how quantum active dynamics can emerge for different models, describing dissipation and dephasing, can be crucial for experiments aiming at observing quantum active dynamics.